-I would have held that for leases that contain an in-kind royalty provision, there is no implied duty to market and the requirements of Wellman and Tawney for the deductions of post-production expenses are inapplicable.
-As explained below, the duty to market is only triggered when a royalty owner does not or cannot take physical possession of its royalty share of the production; when that occurs, the producer must market and sell the royalty owner's share of the production to avoid waste and loss, and the producer may properly charge the royalty owner his share of any post-production costs.
+I would have held that for leases that contain an in-kind royalty provision, there is no implied duty to market arising from the lease/contract and the requirements of Wellman and Tawney for the deductions of post-production expenses are inapplicable.
+As explained below, an implied duty to market is only triggered when a royalty owner does not or cannot take physical possession of its royalty share of the production; when that occurs, the producer must market and sell the royalty owner's share of the production to avoid waste and loss, and the producer may properly charge the royalty owner his share of any post-production costs.